provide

 Provider object has also a .provide method with the same logic.

 If it is used with class, it analyzes its __init__ typehints to detect its dependencies.
-If it is used with method, it checks its parameters typehints and a result type.
+If it is used with a method, it checks its parameters typehints and a result type.
 Last one describes what this method is used to create.

 scope argument is required to define the lifetime of the created object.
 By default the result is cached within scope.
 You can disable it providing cache=False argument.

-• For simple case add method and mark it with @provide decorator.
+• For simple case add method and mark it with @provide decorator:

 from dishka import provide, Provider, Scope